 With a jewelry rolling mill, you’ll open yourself up to techniques that are time-consuming and hard to do by hand.
 Compared to rolling metal without rolling mills, these techniques require much less time and effort.

-Order Metalsmith Essentials: Get the Most Out of Your Rolling Mill, or instantly download the digital version.
-Learn to master the use of rolling mill metalsmithing tasks with Richard Sweetman.
+Order Metalsmith Essentials: Get the Most Out of Your Rolling Mill, or instantly download the digital version and master the rolling mill with Richard Sweetman.